 Use of the spray-applied foam plastic insulation in an unvented crawl space is limited to testing in accordance with Section 302.6.1.2.1 (Option 1), or application with a code-prescribed ignition barrier.

-302.6.1.2 Test Method D. When Test Method D is used, testing shall be performed in accordance with Section 302.6.1.2.1 (Option 1) or Section 302.6.1.2.2 (Option 2).
+302.5.1.2 Test Method D. Where Test Method D is used, testing shall be performed in accordance with Section 302.6.1.2.1 (Option 1) or Section 302.6.1.2.2 (Option 2).

-302.6.1.2.1 Testing (Option 1).
+302.5.1.2.1 Testing (Option 1).
 Tests shall be conducted in accordance with NFPA 286 with the conditions of acceptance specified in Section 803.1.2.1 of the International Building Code; or UL 1715 with conditions of acceptance as specified in Section 302.4.2.1.
 The reported thickness shall be in accordance with Figures 2 and 3.
 Placement of the burner or wood crib shall be in accordance with the standard being used for testing, with the measured distance between the burner or crib and the interior surface of the assembly as described in Figure 1.

-302.6.1.2.1.1 Crawl space installation limitations.
-When testing is in accordance with Section 302.6.1.2.1, limitations 1 through 4 on installation shall apply:
+302.5.1.2.1.1 Crawl space installation limitations.
+Where testing is in accordance with Section 302.6.1.2.1, limitations 1 through 4 on installation shall apply:

 1. Under-floor (crawl space) ventilation shall be provided in accordance with Section 1203.3 of the International Building Code or Section R408 of the International Residential Code, as applicable.